Art Therapy

 American Art Therapy Association

-Art therapy uses art media, the creative process, and the resulting artwork as a therapeutic and healing process.
+Art therapy uses art media, the creative process, and the resulting artwork as a therapeutic and healing tool.
 Clients can explore their feelings, reconcile emotional conflicts, foster self-awareness, manage behavior, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem.

-Art therapy is practiced in mental health, rehabilitation, medical, educational, and forensic settings, as well as in private practice, workshops, and small-group settings.
+Art therapy is practiced in mental health, rehabilitation, medical, educational, and forensic settings, as well as in private practice, workshops, and small group settings.
 Clients come from all walks of life and face many challenges.
 Various art therapy formats can benefit individuals, couples, families, and groups.

-Art therapy is an effective treatment for persons experiencing developmental, medical, educational, social, or psychological impairment.
+Art therapy is an effective treatment for people experiencing developmental, medical, educational, social, or psychological impairment.
 A key goal in art therapy is to improve or restore the client’s functioning and sense of personal well-being.

 Art therapy is a dynamic field that is constantly evolving and expanding.
 Its professional, academic, and research foundation is growing, ensuring it remains relevant and effective.
-The Art Therapy Credentials Board (ATCB) is a key player in this growth, investing in art therapy’s professional standards and ethics.
-It is also the only nationally recognized credentialing organization for art therapists in the United States, further highlighting the field’s credibility and rigor.